 -

-Multiple internal and external factors contribute to the formation, growth, and decline of states.
+Theme 3: Governance (GOV): Multiple internal and external factors contribute to the formation, growth, and decline of states.
 Governments maintain order through a variety of administrative institutions, policies, and procedures.
-They also acquire, retain, and exercise power in a variety of ways and for various reasons.
-Under the theme of Governance, students will explore the factors that determine the formation of political structures and governments.
+They also acquire, retain, and exercise power in various ways and for multiple reasons.
+This theme explores the factors that determine the formation of political structures and governments.

 -